andrew/ultimate-awesome/README.md

 - [awesome-saas](https://github.com/lendai/awesome-saas) - 😎 Awesome list for everyone building SaaS.
 - [awesome-cli-tui-software](https://github.com/lgaggini/awesome-cli-tui-software) - A collection of cli-tui software.
 - [awesome_face_forensics](https://github.com/LightningChan/awesome_face_forensics) - Resources for face forgery detection.
+- [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
+Maybe you'll find something that is useful for your own workflow.
 - [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
 You can send your custom GPTs to this repo.
 - [awesome-github-readme-profiles](https://github.com/Mindula-Dilthushan/awesome-github-readme-profiles) - GitHub Readme Design.
 - [awesome-singapore](https://github.com/minelarka14/awesome-singapore) - An awesome list of things in Singapore!.